 So, if you are interested in learning Gyspy Accordion specifically, you won't find another resource as complete or another teacher as passionate and knowledgeable as Assi.
 Therefore, for Gypsy or any other playing style, checking his site is a must.

 Canada is one of the biggest countries in the world, and the distances are enormous.
 Therefore, the offer for people who want to learn how to play the accordion away from big urban concentrations is very scarce, if any.

-Aware of this fact, My Music Teachers Online was founded to act as a bridge allowing students to overcome distance difficulties on Canadian soil and learn how to play the accordion with professionals regardless of where they are in the country.
+Aware of this fact, My Music Teachers Online was founded to act as a bridge, allowing students to overcome distance difficulties on Canadian soil and learn how to play the accordion with professionals regardless of where they are in the country.
 Moreover, all you need to get started is a device that can support either Skype, Zoom, or FaceTime, and enroll to pick a teacher that suits your needs and budget.

-Currently, the platform offers 5 teachers to choose from that come from diverse musical backgrounds and can teach you different approaches to learning the instrument.
+Currently, the platform offers 5 teachers to choose from who come from diverse musical backgrounds and can teach you different approaches to learning the instrument.
 Furthermore, once you enroll in the platform, you have access to all the teachers for every instrument and skill on the platform.